champred/diffusers/examples/inference/readme.md

 # Inference Examples

-## Instructions for ONNX DML Execution on Windows
 ### Installing the dependencies

 Before running the scripts, make sure to install the library's dependencies & this updated diffusers code (Python 3.8 is recommended):